World Cup 2022: Iran out but leave lasting impression – DW – 11/29/2022

 Tensions went up a notch at the when US Soccer posted the Iranian flag minus the emblem of the Islamic Republic, which has been present on the flag since 1980, one year after the Islamic Republic was established.
 US Soccer deleted the posts claiming that it was done to "show support for the women in Iran fighting for basic human rights" but the damage was already done.

-The American coach, Gregg Berhalter, apologised for the tweet of the flag.
+The American coach, Gregg Berhalter, apologized for the tweet of the flag.
 "I can only reiterate that the players and staff knew nothing about what was being posted sometimes things are out of our control,” he said.
-That didn't stop US captain Tyler Adams, the youngest captain at the tournament at 23, from being rebuked by an Iranian journalist in the pre-match press conference for mispronouncing "Iran".
+That didn't stop US captain Tyler Adams, the youngest captain at the tournament at 23, from being rebuked by an Iranian journalist in the prematch press conference for mispronouncing "Iran."

 Queiroz, a former Real Madrid and Portugal coach and now in his second spell in charge of Iran, has never been one to court the limelight, but he has been unusually blunt in his responses to the questions that have been fired at him – mainly about former US coach Jürgen Klinsmann's comments for the BBC that gamesmanship was in Iran's "culture and how they play."